 Houck acknowledged a real risk in this: even if the research supports this view, executives may misread productivity claims and make organizational decisions based on incomplete data.
 Headcount decisions based on token output or PR counts, rather than on the harder-to-measure variables that actually determine engineering value.
 That's a reason to invest in better measurement and better communication of what AI impact actually means at the organizational level.

-The APEX framework's Domain-Mapped Ownership model is built around this reality.
-The tech lead who understands architecture owns QA Strategic.
-The product manager closest to users owns Business Context.
+The way ownership gets mapped is built around this reality.
+The tech lead who understands architecture owns the quality strategy.
+The product manager closest to users owns the business context.
 The engineer who knows the codebase becomes the verification gate for agent output.
 Expertise doesn't disappear.
 It moves up one level of abstraction — from doing to orchestrating.
 And it becomes more concentrated, not less.

 The research is in.
 The question is what you build around it.